 files must appear in the line before

 dns.
-So the line should as shown below:
+So the line should look as shown below:

 This guide is published under a CC BY-ND 4.0 license.